 What results is a big disconnect because the prospect cares about their business, not yours.
 We’ll see in a moment how this disconnect has bigger implications for growing your firm than you realize.

 Marketing best practices reflect what most people do rather than what is most effective.
 More than 15 years of interviewing hundreds of customers from dozens of clients led me to some powerful insights.
 Chief among these insights is that most professionals don’t know the real reasons their best clients buy from them.
+It’s hard to see yourself the way others see you.
 They know they are valued, but they don’t have an accurate handle on why.
 These professionals end up marketing why they think clients select them rather than why those clients actually do.

 Perhaps that’s why so many professionals complain about marketing costing so much while accomplishing so little.